zenstreamz/AIOStreams/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/Viren070/AIOStreams/refs/heads/main/packages/frontend/public/assets/logo.png" /></p>
 <h1 align="center" id="title">AIOStreams</h1>

-> [!WARNING]
-> This addon is currently still in development.
-Things may not work as expected.

 Combines streams from other addons into one and provides much greater customisation:

 - Change the format of the resutls